IBM-Security/isam-ansible-collection/README.md

   * Python v3.6 or higher (Python 2 may work)

 Instructions for installing ibm.isam:
-  * Optional: Create a python virtual environment and activate it before executing subsequent steps.
+  * Recommended: Create a python virtual environment and activate it before executing subsequent steps.
   1) Install the following packages (use the latest available version):
         - Ansible